rodmjay/TranslationPro/readme.md

 ## Logging In

-Admin user is setup automatically, the username is `admin` and password is `ASDFasdf!`
+Admin user is setup automatically, the username is `admin@admin.com` and password is `ASDFasdf!`

 ## Postman Setup